alicias1/academic-kickstart/content/talk/_index.md

 I presented a talk about my PhD project at the [Royal Entomological Society](https://www.royensoc.co.uk) postgraduate forum on Friday 21st February 2020.

+## **LSHTM Poster Day**
+The annual LSHTM Poster Day on Tuesday 17th March was cancelled due to COVID-19.
+Instead you can see my poster on the [virtual poster site](https://lshtm.sharepoint.com/students/Pages/RD-virtual-doctoral-college.aspx).

 <br>

 ## **Upcoming:**
-## **LSHTM Poster Day**
-I will be presenting a poster about my PhD at the annual LSHTM Poster Day on Tuesday 17th March 4-6pm in the South Courtyard.
-Come along if you are free!